Pimmz/Project-4/README.md

   self-doubt and imposter syndrome.
 - I would like to thank my partner, Hilda, for believing in me and allowing me to make this transition into software development.
 - I would like to thank my family for believing in me and allowing me to make this transition into software development.
-- And of course the inspiration for this project Ob.
+- And of course the inspiration for this project Obi.
 ![screenshot](documentation/readme_images/obi.jpg)